Visa application for France - Latest news

 If the above conditions apply to you, then you do not need to appear in person in order to submit your application for a new visa.
 A third party may submit your application on your behalf, which must obligatorily be accompanied by the letter of proxy carefully completed and signed by yourself.
 Your attention is especially drawn to the fact that your application will be refused if the conditions detailed above are not met.
 The French Consulate reserves the right to request a new biometric data collection if the biometric data collected in the previous application is not re-usable.

-Issuance of short-stay visas in 48 hours from the 1st January 2015
+Issuance of short-stay visas within 48 hours

 Visa applicants holding a South African passport and born in South Africa who apply with all required documents will now see their short-stay Schengen visa delivered in 48 hours: 2 business days from the time the application is lodged at Capago in Cape Town and Johannesburg until the passport is made available for collection.